aws-cloudformation/cloudformation-cli/tests/data/schema/target_output/multiref.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the MultiProperty.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the primaryID.